HimXRaj/Shopify-Sales-Analysis/README.md

 # 🛍️ Shopify Sales Analytics Dashboard (Power BI)

-This project is an interactive Power BI dashboard developed to analyze Shopify sales data in Power BI to uncover meaningful insights into transaction performance, customer purchasing behavior, and long-term customer value.
-By designing an interactive dashboard, the objective is to help stakeholders identify patterns in revenue generation, customer retention, and engagement trends to support data-driven decision-making.
+This project involves developing an interactive Power BI dashboard to analyze Shopify sales data.
+The goal is to uncover meaningful insights into transaction performance, customer purchasing behavior, and long-term customer value.
+By creating this interactive dashboard, stakeholders will be able to identify patterns in revenue generation, customer retention, and engagement trends, supporting more informed, data-driven decision-making.

 ## 📌 Project Overview